 - M&IE only, which provides a per diem allowance for meals and incidental expenses only.

-- Incidental expenses only, which is used when no meal or lodging expenses are incurred.
+- Incidental expenses only, which are used when no meal or lodging expenses are incurred.

 Any reimbursement exceeding the relevant federal per diem rates for the type of allowance, must be included in the employee’s (or independent contractor’s) gross income and be reported on the employee’s form W-2, subject to withholding.

 A per diem allowance for M&IE may only be used to substantiate an employee’s or other payee’s M&IEs for purposes of the employer’s return.
 The amount deemed to be substantiated is equal to the lesser of the per diem allowance or the amount computed at the federal M&IE rate for the locality of travel for the period that the employee is away from home.
-If M&IEs are substantiated using a per diem allowance, the entire amount is treated as a food and beverage expense, which is subject to the 50 percent limitation on meals and entertainment.
+If M&IEs are substantiated using a per diem allowance, the entire amount is treated as a food and beverage expense, which is subject to any meals and entertainment deduction limitations.

 3. ACCELERATED DEPRECIATION

-Under TCJA, the purchase on or after September 27, 2017 of qualifying assets, both new and used, with an asset life of 20 years or less, will qualify for 100 percent bonus depreciation.
-Transportation company owners may also elect to expense these purchases under Code Section 179.
-Owners may expense up to $1 million of new or used business assets.
-This limit is phased-out once more than $2.5 million worth of assets are placed in service during the year.
-Code Section 179 expenses cannot exceed taxable income of the business.
+As the current law stands, both new and used assets with a life of 20 years or less, will qualify for 100 percent bonus depreciation for the calendar years 2021 and 2022.
+For the calendar years 2023 – 2026, bonus depreciation starts at 80 percent and continues to reduce by 20 percent each year after.
+By 2027 bonus depreciation will expire.
+Transportation company owners may also elect to expense these purchases under Internal Revenue Code Section 179 (179).
+For 2022, owners may expense up to $1.08 million of new or used business assets.
+This limit is phased out once more than $2.7 million worth of assets are placed in service during the year.
+Code Section 179 expenses cannot exceed the taxable income of the business.
 Bonus depreciation does not have this stipulation.